Skip to content

 Close up of a surgeon operating on a disc replacement surgery, showing the surgeon's head looking down

 The procedure is performed under general anaesthesia.
-Through a small incision in the abdomen (5-8 cm), the surgeon accesses the spine without going through the back, avoiding spinal nerves entirely.
+The surgeon accesses the degenerated disc through a small incision in the abdomen (~5-8 cm), without making an incision through back muscles, avoiding spinal nerves entirely.

-The degenerated natural disc is removed and replaced with the Prodisc® L implant.
+Degenerated natural discs are removed and replaced with artificial discs.
 The only tissue cut is the outer abdominal muscle layer, which is sutured closed at the end.
 The procedure is minimally invasive, resulting in a swift recovery and fast return to work.

 Why Operate Through the Abdomen?